Staff Profile: Anton M. Simeonov

 Biography

-Anton Simeonov is the scientific director at NCATS.
-The author or inventor on more than 140 peer-reviewed scientific publications and patents, Simeonov has a truly diverse background, ranging from bioorganic chemistry and molecular biology to clinical diagnostic research and development.
-He received a Ph.D. in bioorganic chemistry from the University of Southern California and a B.A. in chemistry from Concordia College.
-Simeonov then trained as a postdoctoral fellow at the Scripps Research Institute under Richard Lerner, M.D., and Kim Janda, Ph.D.
+Simeonov is the author of more than 280 peer-reviewed scientific publications and an inventor on many patents.
+He has a diverse background that spans from bioorganic chemistry and molecular biology to clinical diagnostic research and development.
+He earned a Ph.D. in bioorganic chemistry from the University of Southern California and a B.A. in chemistry from Concordia College.
+Simeonov trained as a postdoctoral fellow at The Scripps Research Institute under Richard Lerner, M.D., and Kim Janda, Ph.D.

-Prior to joining NIH in November 2004, Simeonov was a senior scientist at Caliper Life Sciences, a leading developer of microfluidic technologies, where he was responsible for basic research on novel assay methodologies and development of microfluidic products for research and clinical diagnostics.
-Simeonov is a literature editor of Assay and Drug Development Technologies and a member of the editorial board of Expert Opinion on Drug Discovery and Drug Target Review.
+Prior to joining NIH in 2004, Simeonov was a senior scientist at Caliper Life Sciences, where he performed basic research on novel assay methodologies and the development of microfluidic products for research and clinical diagnostics.
+For the past two decades, Simeonov has served in journal editorial roles, and in 2018, he co-chaired the annual conference of the Society of Laboratory Automation and Screening.

 Research Topics

 Simeonov’s research interests include novel detection chemistries and techniques, assays and devices for diagnostics, assay miniaturization, and novel approaches to screening and therapeutics development.
-Presently, Simeonov and his group focus on development of assays to discover and characterize small molecule modulators of previously understudied molecular targets and pathways.
-The ultimate goal is to de-risk these novel targets through development of assay methodology and high-quality pharmacological tool compounds.
+Presently, Simeonov and his group focus on developing assays to find and identify small-molecule modulators of previously understudied molecular targets and pathways.
+The goal is to de-risk these novel targets through the development of assay methodology and high-quality pharmacological tool compounds.
 Watch a video about NCATS laboratories to learn more.

 • Epigenetic targets, specifically histone demethylases and acetyltransferases